$4.75M: Schwartzel wins richest golf event amid Saudi outcry

 Schwartzel held on for a one-shot victory at the inaugural LIV Golf event outside London to secure the $4 million prize for the individual victory – along with another $750,000 from his share of the $3 million purse earned by his four-man Stinger team for topping the team rankings.

-Schwartzel, the 2011 winner at Augusta National, collected more prize money from winning the three-day, 54-hole event than he had from the last four years combined.
-It came at a cost, though, having resigned his membership of the PGA Tour to play on the unsanctioned series without a waiver.
+Schwartzel collected more prize money from winning the three-day, 54-hole event than he had from the last four years combined.
+Not that it could match the sense of sporting achievement that he felt after his win at Augusta National in 2011.

+”Money is one thing but there you’re playing for prestige, history,” he said. ”Winning a major will always top anything you do.”

+This hefty pay check has come at a cost to Schwartzel’s career status, having resigned his membership of the PGA Tour to play on the unsanctioned series without a waiver.

-“Never in my wildest dreams did I think we could play for that much money in golf,” said Schwartzel, who had not won a PGA or European tour event since 2016.
+”Never in my wildest dreams did I think we could play for that much money in golf,” Schwartzel, who had not won a PGA or European tour event since 2016, told the crowd.

+Pressed in the news conference, he dismissed criticism of the windfall coming from the Saudi sovereign wealth fund.

+”Where the money comes from is not something … that I’ve ever looked at playing in my 20 years career,” the South African said. ”I think if I start digging everywhere where we played, you could find fault in anything.”

 Fellow South African Hennie Du Plessis, who was selected for Stinger by team captain Louis Oosthuizen in the draft, earned $2.875 million by finishing second at Centurion Club, located between Hemel Hempstead and St. Albans.